TitleEtc:VP of Global Enterprise Vertical Strategy & Marketing, Equinix, USA

 Pankaj has 25 years of rich experience in the domain of general & financial management across industries and was awarded the CFO100 at the CFO 100 Awards, 2018 and the Best CFO 2017 in the Telecom & IT category by the Institute of Chartered Accountants and ranked 3rd Asia’s best CFO in the Telecom Sector by Institutional Investor in 2015.

-TitleEtc:Head of Global Connectivity Policy and Planning, Facebook, USA
+TitleEtc:Head of Global Connectivity Policy and Planning, Meta, USA

 TitleEtc:Founder & CEO, Cogent Communications, USA

 Bio:Dave Schaeffer founded Cogent Communications in August 1999 and is the Chief Executive Officer.
 Under Mr. Schaeffer's leadership, Cogent has become one of the world's largest Internet Providers.
-Mr. Schaeffer has led the efforts of 13 successful acquisitions, propelling Cogent's originally U.S.-based network into Canada, Europe and Mexico.
+Mr. Schaeffer has led the efforts of 13 successful acquisitions, propelling Cogent's originally U.S.-based network into Canada, Europe, Latin America, and Asia-Pacific.
 Mr. Schaeffer has successfully founded and operated six other businesses prior to Cogent.
 These businesses span a wide array of industries from communications to commercial real estate.
-Mr. Schaeffer holds a B.S. in Physics from the University of Maryland, where he was also a Ph.D. candidate in Economics.
-His diverse background and entrepreneurial successes have enabled him to build management teams that constructed and operated the only facilities-based, non-oversubscribed multinational network of its kind.
+His diverse background and entrepreneurial successes have enabled him to build management teams that constructed and operate the only facilities-based, non-oversubscribed multinational network of its kind.
+In 2019, Mr. Schaeffer was named Ernst & Young’s Entrepreneur of the Year® in Media, Entertainment, and Telecommunications.

 Bio:Jonathan is CyrusOne’s EVP and Chief Strategy Officer and is responsible for helping the company achieve its objective of accelerating growth.
 He helps refine the company’s digital infrastructure strategy, overseeing new investments, mergers and acquisitions, as well as joint venture arrangements.